Five Factors That Will Impact Your Credit Card Eligibility 2023

 There are several factors that can have an impact on your credit score and by effect, your credit card eligibility such as:

 Credit score largely depends upon how quickly and effectively you pay off the debt.
 These include timely payment of your credit card bills and EMIs on any outstanding loans.
 Default in repayment of outstanding debts can negatively impact your credit score.
 It is also important to pay the credit card bills in full.
 Simply paying the minimum amount due each month can also harm your credit score in the long run.

 Remember, when it comes to repayment history, you should live by the mantra – better the repayment history, better the score.

 While a couple of existing debts being paid off by way of EMIs is a great way to maintain a respectable credit score, too many existing debts can have the completely opposite effect.
 Similarly, applying for too many credit cards and loan facilities in a short span of time can also end up knocking off points from your credit score.

 Why does this happen though?
 Well, when you apply for a credit card or loan, the issuers and/or lenders initiate a credit report request with the credit bureau.
-These requests are called heard enquiries and too many of these open requests can lead to a significant reduction in credit score.
+These requests are called heard inquiries and too many of these open requests can lead to a significant reduction in credit score.